 Our new pick for the best free PDF editor is PDF Candy, because it offers something many free options do not — an OCR feature for scanning text.
 You can't edit OCR'd text in this web-based PDF editor, but you are able to upload PDF files and extract text and create a text document, RTF file, or Word document in both .doc and .docx formats.

-Choose from 44 tools to create or convert PDF files.
+You can choose from 44 tools to create or convert PDF files.
 It's also easy to rearrange pages within a document, add watermarks, protect PDF files with passcodes, edit metadata within a PDF file, split or add pages to documents, and extract images.
-Actual text editing is pretty limited, which the trade-off you make to enjoy a fairly feature-rich free PDF editor.
+Actual text editing is pretty limited, the trade-off you make to enjoy a fairly feature-rich free PDF editor.

 Accessible through any modern web browser, PDFescape offers no OCR capabilities like PDF Candy does.
 But PDFescape's annotation tools are easy to use.
 You'll find a pretty solid set of standard annotation tools that can easily add, highlight and strike through text; insert notes; and otherwise mark up the pages of your PDF file.
 Using the web app's insert tools, you can also add new images and text to a document, white-out text, and add web links and form fields.